MikeDigitize/JSFundamentals/README.md

 ```

 The above demonstrates the difference in resulting value when defining a variable as a literal or via a constructor.
-As a constructor returns an object, the memory footprint of is obviously larger than that of a primitive.
+As a constructor returns an object, the memory footprint of it is obviously larger than that of a primitive.
 But what if, for example, you had a primitive string that needed access to its length property (on the String prototype)?
-It wouldn't be unreasonable to assume the string would've needed to be created via its constructor to get access to this property, as a primitive is only the value and doesn't inherit from the constructor.
+It wouldn't be unreasonable to assume the string would've needed to be created via its constructor to get access to this property, as a primitive is only the value.
 Fortunately this is not the case.

-When attempting to access a prototype property on a literal, JavaScript coerces the primitive into an object for the operation, giving temporary access prototypal properties and object-like behaviour.
+When attempting to access a prototype property on a literal, JavaScript coerces the primitive into an object for the operation, giving temporary access to prototypal properties and object-like behaviour.
 As soon as the operation is completed these properties are garbage collected and the variable is restored to a primitive value.

 ```javascript
 // primitive